bsnes-emu/bsnes/docs/interface/higan-settings.md

-This tab is like "Inputs" above, except it contains controls for higan itself instead of the emulated console.
+This tab is like "Inputs" above, except it contains controls for higan itself instead of for the emulated console.

-  - **Toggle Fullscreen** puts higan into fullscreen mode, where the menu and status bar are hidden, and the emulated console's video output is enlarged to cover the entire screen.
+  - **Toggle Fullscreen** puts higan into fullscreen mode, where the menu and status bar are hidden, and the emulated console's video output can cover the entire screen.
     Toggling fullscreen also automatically captures the mouse.
   - **Toggle Mouse Capture** hides the usual mouse-cursor, and captures the mouse so it cannot leave the higan window.